Mahatma Gandhi: Student of law

 Gandhi had dropped out of the cheapest college he could afford in Bombay.
 Mavji Dave Joshiji, a Brahmin priest and family friend, advised Gandhi and his family that he should consider law studies in London.
-In July 1888, his wife Kasturba gave birth to their first surviving son, Harilal.
-His mother was not comfortable about Gandhi leaving his wife and family, and going so far from home.
-Gandhi's uncle Tulsidas also tried to dissuade his nephew.
-Gandhi wanted to go.
-To persuade his wife and mother, Gandhi made a vow in front of his mother that he would abstain from meat, alcohol and women.
-Gandhi's brother Laxmidas, who was already a lawyer, cheered Gandhi's London studies plan and offered to support him.
+In July 1888, Gandhi's wife Kasturba gave birth to their first surviving child, Harilal.
+Gandhi's mother was not comfortable about Gandhi leaving his wife and family and going so far from home.
+Gandhi's uncle Tulsidas also tried to dissuade his nephew, but Gandhi wanted to go.
+To persuade his wife and mother, Gandhi made a vow in front of his mother that he would abstain from meat, alcohol, and women.
+Gandhi's brother, Laxmidas, who was already a lawyer, cheered Gandhi's London studies plan and offered to support him.
 Putlibai gave Gandhi her permission and blessing.

-On 10 August 1888, Gandhi aged 18, left Porbandar for Mumbai, then known as Bombay.
-Upon arrival, he stayed with the local Modh Bania community whose elders warned him that England would tempt him to compromise his religion, and eat and drink in Western ways.
-Despite Gandhi informing them of his promise to his mother and her blessings, he was excommunicated from his caste.
+On 10 August 1888, Gandhi, aged 18, left Porbandar for Mumbai, then known as Bombay.
+A local newspaper covering the farewell function by his old high school in Rajkot noted that Gandhi was the first Bania from Kathiawar to proceed to England for his Barrister Examination.
+As Mohandas Gandhi waited for a berth on a ship to London he found that he had attracted the ire of the Modh Banias of Bombay.
+Upon arrival in Bombay, he stayed with the local Modh Bania community whose elders warned Gandhi that England would tempt him to compromise his religion, and eat and drink in Western ways.
+Despite Gandhi informing them of his promise to his mother and her blessings, Gandhi was excommunicated from his caste.
 Gandhi ignored this, and on 4 September, he sailed from Bombay to London, with his brother seeing him off.
 Gandhi attended University College, London, where he took classes in English literature with Henry Morley in 1888–1889.

-He also enrolled at Inner Temple with the intention of becoming a barrister.
+Gandhi also enrolled at the Inns of Court School of Law in Inner Temple with the intention of becoming a barrister.
 His childhood shyness and self-withdrawal had continued through his teens.
-He retained these traits when he arrived in London, but joined a public speaking practice group and overcame his shyness sufficiently to practise law.
+Gandhi retained these traits when he arrived in London, but joined a public speaking practice group and overcame his shyness sufficiently to practise law.

-He demonstrated a keen interest in the welfare of London's impoverished dockland communities.
+Gandhi demonstrated a keen interest in the welfare of London's impoverished dockland communities.
 In 1889, a bitter trade dispute broke out in London, with dockers striking for better pay and conditions, and seamen, shipbuilders, factory girls and other joining the strike in solidarity.
 The strikers were successful, in part due to the mediation of Cardinal Manning, leading Gandhi and an Indian friend to make a point of visiting the cardinal and thanking him for his work.